 Assault Always Pursuing the Best Possible Result

-Defending Against Assault Charges Throughout Tarrant County, Texas
+Comprehensive Defense Against Assault Charges in Tarrant County, Texas

 To assault someone is to cause them to fear harmful or offensive contact.
 When a person actually makes harmful or offensive contact, this is technically called “battery.”
 In different jurisdictions, the offense might be known as “assault and battery.”
 In Texas, assaultive crimes are defined in Chapter 22 of the Texas Penal Code.
 The general term "assault" can cover alleged conduct from bar fights to domestic violence to sexual assaults.